Quantitative characterization of finite simple groups: a complement: The spectrum characterization of finite simple groups

 Now, the research on the recognizable groups mentioned above has already been summarized comprehensively, see \cite[Table 1-9]{67}, recognizable simple groups are those finite simple groups in which the function $h$ equal $1$ in these tables.
+Moreover, $h(G)$ is known for all finite simple groups $G$ except for some classical groups in dimensions from $5$ to $36$ over fields of odd characteristic.
+Furthermore, the following theorem can be found in \cite [Table 10]{67}.